jacek-michalak/flan-t5-xl_GODEL-v1_1-large-seq2seq_gpt2-xl_chatbots-without-any-safety/README.md

 The purpose of this repository is to check the answers of Flan T5 and GODEL 1.1 from Google and GPT-2 from OpenAI without any input or output filters.

-As you can see, Flan T5 from Google is the undisputed winner in this competition.
+As you can see, Flan T5 is the undisputed winner in this competition.

 Now I understand why AI can be a dangerous tool: